Metroid Prime 3: Corruption: Development

-Retro Studios intended to give Metroid Prime 3: Corruption larger environments than Metroid Prime 2: Echoes, including open world features, and enable the game to run at 60 frames per second.
-There were also plans to have more interactive sequences involving Samus' ship.
-However, when Retro learned of the Wii's technical specifications, they found the system was less powerful then they had anticipated and had to scale back on these plans.
-The developers were also interested in using the WiiConnect24 feature to provide additional content for the game that would be accessible from the Internet.
+Retro Studios intended to give Metroid Prime 3: Corruption larger environments than Metroid Prime 2: Echoes, including open world features, and to have it run at 60 frames per second.
+Retro canceled plans for more interactive sequences involving Samus' ship when they found the Wii was less powerful than they had expected.
+They were also interested in using the WiiConnect24 feature to provide additional content accessible from the internet.

+As Samus is a bounty hunter, Retro initially planned to have Samus embark on missions to collect bounties.
+Nintendo opposed this, saying she was driven by altruism rather than profit.
+Eventually, Retro discovered that the Japanese Nintendo staff imagined a bounty hunter as a selfless hero rather than someone who captures fugitives for money.

 Retro announced that Corruption would be the final chapter of the Prime series and would have a plot "about closure, told against the backdrop of an epic struggle".
-After the Wii Remote was revealed, Nintendo demonstrated how Metroid Prime 3 would take advantage of the controller's special abilities with a version of Echoes modified for the Wii and shown at the Tokyo Game Show in 2005.
-At the Media Summit held by Nintendo in May 2007, Nintendo of America president Reggie Fils-Aimé said that Metroid games "never played this way before" when referring to Corruption.
-He also noted that Nintendo employees who had seen the game in action claimed that it "will reinvent the control scheme for a first-person shooter".
+After the Wii Remote was revealed, Nintendo demonstrated how Metroid Prime 3 would take advantage of it with a version of Echoes modified for the Wii and shown at the Tokyo Game Show in 2005.
+At the Media Summit held by Nintendo in May 2007, the Nintendo of America president, Reggie Fils-Aimé, said that Metroid games "never played this way before", and that Nintendo employees said it would "reinvent the control scheme for a first-person shooter".

-Game director Mark Pacini stated that the biggest concern Retro had during production was the controls, which had "too many functions for the amount of buttons".
-Pacini also said the Wii Zapper, a gun shell peripheral, was never considered because it was unveiled when the game's development was almost done.
-Retro president Michael Kelbaugh said that the delays for the game's release gave them more time to tune the controller, which took a year.
-He also stated that while Retro did "a great job on the multiplayer in Metroid Prime 2", focus was centered on the single player portion of the game, which was considered to be "the core strength of the franchise".
-Art director Todd Keller declared the graphics to be focused in both texture detail and variety, with every single texture being hand-made and trying to "make every room its own custom stage".
-During development, the Nintendo EAD team involved with Corruption suggested Retro to turn Hypermode into the core of the game, saying it would enhance the tension as it made players powerful but if used excessively would lead to a game over.
-Retro initially disagreed, saying it would be difficult to implement the feature without dampening the entertainment value, but after discussion decided to turn Hyper Mode into a regular functionality of the game.
+The director, Mark Pacini, said that Retro's biggest concern was the controls, which had "too many functions for the amount of buttons".
+Pacini also said the Wii Zapper, a gun shell peripheral, was never considered because it was unveiled when the development was almost done.
+The Retro president, Michael Kelbaugh, said the delays gave them more time to tune the controller, which took a year.
+He also said that while he felt Retro did "a great job" on the Echoes multiplayer, they focused on the single-player for Corruption, which they considered the franchise's core strength.
+The art director, Todd Keller, said the graphics team focused on texture detail and variety, making every room unique.
+Nintendo EAD suggested Retro turn Hypermode into the core of the game, saying it would enhance the tension as it made players powerful but leads to a game over if used excessively.
+Retro initially felt it would be too difficult to implement the feature without dampening the entertainment value, but after discussion turned Hypermode into a regular functionality.